Dr. Mark Albertus, Superintendent

 Dr. Albertus earned his undergraduate degree from Presbyterian College and master’s, specialist and doctoral degrees from the University of Alabama.

-A member of the Rotary Club of Carrollton and a deacon at First Baptist Church, Dr. Albertus and his wife, Rebecca, are the parents of four children: Joshua, Kate, Andrew and Elizabeth.
+A member of the Rotary Club of Carrollton and the Carrollton Kiwanis Club, Dr. Albertus is also a deacon at First Baptist Church.
+He and his wife, Rebecca, are the parents of four children: Joshua, Kate, Andrew and Elizabeth.
 They reside in Carrollton.